 Along with Endwalker will come a new housing district in Ishgard, so if you want to live with all the jerks you had to deal with back in Heavensward that’ll be a new option.

-Do you have an apartment or house in Final Fantasy XIV, or is that still a goal on your list?
+Do you have a house or apartment in Final Fantasy XIV, or is that still a goal on your list?
 Gonna get in line ASAP for a spot in Ishgard?
 Let us know your thoughts at Prima Games’ own Facebook and Twitter feeds!